gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 ## Pushing to a remote repository

-You can set up mirror pushing to an existing GitLab project by visiting the **Mirror repository** page under the wheel icon in the upper right.
-Simply click the "Remote mirror repository" checkbox and fill in the Git URL of the repository to push to.
+For an existing project, you can set up mirror pushing by visiting your project's **Settings ➔ Repository** and searching for the "Push to a remote repository" section.
+Check the "Remote mirror repository" box and fill in the Git URL of the repository to push to.
 Hit **Save changes** for the changes to take effect.

 ![Push settings](repository_mirroring/repository_mirroring_push_settings.png)